Raksha-17/AI_Analysis/README.md

 Data Visualization: [Tableau]()

 * Jobs by industry and AI adoption level - AI Adoption level is high in Healthcare, Tech and Manufacturing.
-* Average salary by role and adoption level - When Adoption rate is lower, avg_salary is high for AI researcher, HR manager, Operations Manager, Sales Manager, Product Manager and Software Engineer; When Adoption rate is higher, avg_salary is high for Cybersecurity Analyst, Data Scientist,Marketing Specialist and UX Designer.
+* Average salary by role and adoption level - When Adoption rate is lower, avg_salary is high for AI researcher, HR manager, Operations Manager, Sales Manager, Product Manager and Software Engineer; When Adoption rate is higher, avg_salary is high for Cybersecurity Analyst, Data Scientist, Marketing Specialist and UX Designer.
 * Region with Strongest Growth Projection is Tokyo, New York, Berlin and Toronto.
 * Highest Impact globally in UK in Media, France in Gaming, Japan in Manufacturing.
 * AI Adoption rate and its Impact is high in Gaming, Retail , Manufacturing.